eltrompetero/coniii/README.md

 See "ipynb/usage_guide.ipynb" for usage documentation and examples.

-This project is currently being developed and will be published with an accompanying guide on arXiv.
+There is an accompanying guide on arXiv: [https://arxiv.org/abs/1801.08216].

 ## Installation
 This package is available on PyPI for Linux and MacOS.
 It can be installed by running